Air attacks: Gazan rockets and Israeli airstrikes

 Get email updates: Sign Up!

-Israelis killed by Palestinian rockets through May 9, 2021
+People killed in Israel by Palestinian rockets through October 2023

 Date of attack Location Name Age Status